go-steem/rpc/README.md

 ## Status

 This package is still under rapid development and it is by no means complete.
-There is no promise considering API stability yet.
+There is no promise considering API stability.

 For now there are raw methods specified for most of the RPC methods available, but not much has been tested really.
 Please report any bugs you find.
 Feel free